 “There are certain breakpoints where things get easier for you.
 One that’s really important is being around a 680.
 That’s a point at which people look at you differently than when you’re below that.”

-So, now that you have some scores to aim for if you want to be seen as someone who has “good” credit, how do you track your progress toward those goals?
+Now that you have some scores to target if you want to be seen as someone who has “good” credit, how do you track your progress toward those goals?

 Where to Get Your Credit Score and Track It for Free

-Both services give you instant access to your VantageScore 3.0 (which should be very similar to your FICO score), tips on how to improve it and the opportunity to be alerted when there are changes to your score.
+Both services give you instant access to your VantageScore 3.0 (which should be very similar to your FICO score), tips on how to improve it and the opportunity to get alerts when your score changes.

-Remember Clark’s quote about not being obsessive about your score?
-Signing up with either of these sites will allow you to stay on top of your number without feeling the need to constantly check it.
+Remember what Clark said about not being obsessive about your score?
+Signing up with either of these sites will let you stay on top of your number without feeling the need to check it constantly.

 How Can You Improve Your Credit Score?

-To improve your credit score, you should address each one of the factors that goes into calculating your score individually.
+To improve your credit score, you should address each of the factors that go into calculating your score.
 According to MyFICO.com, those factors are:

-As you can see from the graphic, the single most important factor is your payment history.
-That means that not paying your bills on time can do serious damage to your credit score.
+As you can see from the graphic, the single most important factor is your payment history: Not paying your bills on time can do serious damage to your credit score.
 Even if you’ve had some late payments in the past, you can improve your score going forward by paying each and every bill on time.

-The second most important factor is the amount you owe on your credit lines.
+The second most important factor is what you owe.
 This is calculated as a percentage: the amount you owe divided by the total amount of credit you have available.
 It’s best to keep this under 30% — even better if you can keep it under 10%.

 So, if your total credit line (between all of your credit cards and other loans) is $10,000, it’s good to owe less than $3,000 and great if you owe less than $1,000.